 - Lilliputians: Mr. Conductor and Junior are these at Shining Time and anywhere else in the world.
 When on Sodor though, they're life-size.

 - Messianic Archetype: Lady fits the bill easily.
 She is the magical engine who is charged with protecting the magic railroad, ensuring the safety of Sodor and Shining Time.
 She had True Companions in Burnett and Tasha Stone who protect her from harm, she was betrayed and nearly destroyed by one of the people she was charged with protecting, she is merely dismissed as a legend by the other steam engines on Sodor and is later resurrected with special coal from Sodor.

 - Mundane Solution: Mr. Conductor scares off the evil Diesel by threatening him with... sugar.
 Truth in Television though, sugar can easily clog up a fuel tank.

-- Mythology Gag: There are exactly two references to any previously-existing Railway Series works.
+- Mythology Gag: There are a few references to any previously-existing Railway Series works.

 - Junior excuses himself being late by saying "...but better late than never."
 Better Late Than Never was the name of one of the original stories.

 - The song "He's a Really Useful Engine" is taken from Thomas and Friends.